adirohayonk/CloudSystem/README.md

-this is a cloudSystem for managing jobs there is a manager that receives the commands or script file and sends that to the workers which perform the work and returns the output to the manager.
+this is a cloudSystem for managing jobs there is a manager that receives the commands or script file and sends that to the workers which perform the work and returns the t to the manager.